manankshastri/ART/README.md

 - Build the style cost function **J<sub>style</sub>(S,G)**
 - Put it together to get **J(G) = &#945; J<sub>content</sub>(C,G) + &#946; J<sub>style</sub>(S,G)**

+### 3.1 - Computing the content cost
-## 3.1.1 - How do you ensure the generated image G matches the content of the image C?
+### 3.1.1 - How do you ensure the generated image G matches the content of the image C?

 The earlier (shallower) layers of a ConvNet tend to detect lower-level features such as edges and simple textures, and the later (deeper) layers tend to detect higher-level features such as more complex textures as well as object classes.